DiscordAnalytics/docs/get-started/installation/discord4j.md

           eventsTracker.trackGuildsLocale = true;

           // Initialize the DiscordAnalytics class
+          // Don't forget to replace YOUR_API_TOKEN by your Discord Analytics token !
           DiscordAnalytics analytics = new DiscordAnalytics(client, eventsTracker, "YOUR_API_KEY");
           // Start the tracking in a new thread
           // The tracking will be done every 10 minutes to avoid spamming the API (10 minutes is the minimum)